 The system is also broken down by mode of operation.
-Under normal operations customers choosing the

-"Cycle" option will have their Air Conditioning and/or Heating appliances cycled OFF & ON for periods of 15 minutes each for up to 3 hours.
-Customers choosing the "Shed" option will have their appliances turned off with no cycling for up to 3 hours.
+Under normal operations customers with the "Cycle" option will have their Air Conditioning and/or Heating appliances cycled OFF & ON for periods of 15 minutes each for up to 3 hours.
+Customers with the "Shed" option will have their appliances turned off with no cycling for up to 3 hours.
 The control of the Water Heaters and Pool Pumps has no cycling option, and will result in customer appliances being turned off a period of up to 4 hours.
+Effective 11/2/2020 all new On Call air conditioning and heating applicances are connected as Shed.